We've been featured in:

 Who is Responsible for Safety in an Office?

-Per the Health and Safety at Work etc. Act 1974 (HASAWA), employers owe their employees a duty of care.
-This means that employers must take all reasonably practicable steps to ensure the health, safety and welfare of their employees while they are at work.
+Per the Health and Safety at Work etc. Act 1974, employers owe their employees a duty of care.
+Thus, employers must take all reasonable steps to ensure the safety and health of their employees when they are working.
 A breach in this duty of care that causes injuries is known as employer negligence.

 Should you suffer injuries because your employer failed to adhere to health and safety legislation, you might be eligible to claim compensation.
 However, you will need evidence to do so.
 This evidence has to prove that you were owed a duty of care, and your injuries were caused by a breach of this duty.